dearcloud09/startup_clustering/Categorizing Domains with Startup Introduction Text.md

 To conclude, I thought about this toy project again and I had fun.
 And I want to cherish the feeling of wanting to know what I am (out of the blue.
 I think it's a good idea to take care of things because they often shrink after they look like their own.
 I'll end with a meme that I had a lot of empathy with doing the Toy project.

 ![meme](/just_do_it.jpeg)

+> Why the hell do you do that?
+>
+>  Damn it, I don't need a reason to play the game!
+Just do it!